grgbr/enbox/sphinx/main.rst

 Usage
 =====

-Enbox_ comes with the :program:`enbox` tool to load and run arbitrary programs within secured containers according to a specified |configuration|.
+Enbox_ comes with the :program:`enbox` tool to allow system administrators to setup and instantiate processes according to settings stored into dedicated
+|configuration| files.
-Refer to :doc:`/man/enbox` manual page to for more informations.
+Refer to :doc:`/man/enbox` manual page for more informations.

-In addition, Enbox_ also provides the :program:`pam_enbox` PAM_ module that, when declared within a PAM_ stack configuration, allows to perform containment at PAM_ session establishment.
+In addition, a PAM_ **session module** is provided to allow system administrators to setup and instantiate containers and / or processes from within a PAM_ stack according to settings stored into a specified
+|configuration| file.
 Refer to :doc:`/man/pam_enbox` manual page to for more informations.

+Finally, the :ref:`Enbox library <sect-api-overview>`, which the :program:`enbox` tool is based upon, provides developpers with a way to carry out Enbox_ related tasks directly from their own code.

 .. _sect-main-configuration: